godotengine/godot-docs/getting_started/step_by_step/signals.rst

     func _ready():
         var timer = get_node("Timer")
-        timer.connect("timeout", self, "_on_Timer_timeout")
+        timer.timeout.connect(_on_Timer_timeout)

-The line reads like so: we connect the Timer's "timeout" signal to the node to which the script is attached (``self``).
+The line reads like so: we connect the Timer's "timeout" signal to the node to which the script is attached.
 When the Timer emits "timeout", we want to call the function "_on_Timer_timeout", that we need to define.
 Let's add it at the bottom of our script and use it to toggle our sprite's visibility.

 .. tabs::
  .. code-tab:: gdscript GDScript